AeronRedCelajes/AeronRedCelajes/README.md

 300 Hours Internship</p>
 <ul>
     <li>Assistant Team Leader in the Web Development Department.</li>
+    <li>Assisted in the Graphics Design Department as part of my internship role.</li>
     <li>Assisted in managing the Web Development team and project workflows.</li>
     <li>Developed and maintained website applications as a Front-End Developer.</li>
     <li>Assisted in the Graphics Design Department, contributing to visual asset creation.</li>